 I wonder how much weightier our preaching would be if we remembered to thunder God’s justice, while always following with God’s welcome, through the proclamation of a God who in the crucified Christ is both just and the justifier of the one who has faith in Jesus (Rom.
 3:26).

-As we remember fifty years of that monumental March on Washington, let’s remind ourselves of how far we have to go as Americans to see the promise of racial justice realized.
+As we commemorate Dr. King, let’s remind ourselves of how far we have to go as Americans to see the promise of racial justice realized.
 Let’s remember how far we have to go as Christians to see gospel unity in our own congregations.
 But let’s also think about the fact that there’s a reason this speech is still on our minds after fifty years, and maybe we could learn something in our gospel preaching about what it takes to address both the conscience and the imagination.

 Most of us will never address thousands of people before a statue of Lincoln.
 But many of us will stand in front of our little gatherings, before an unseen multitude of angels and the great cloud of witnesses.
 Let’s preach to the conscience.
 Let’s preach to the imagination.
 Let’s preach the bad news with thunder, and the good news with laughter.
 Let’s identify where we’re trying to hide from God’s judgment, and where we’re trying to hide from his invitation.